Fact or Fiction: Verifying Scientific Claims: Introduction

+Due to rapid growth in the scientific literature, it is difficult for researchers -- and the general public even more so -- to stay up to date on the latest findings.
+This challenge is especially acute during public health crises like the current COVID-19 pandemic, due to the extremely fast rate at which new findings are reported and the risks associated with making decisions based on outdated or incomplete information.
+As a result, there is a need for automated tools to assist researchers and the public in evaluating the veracity of scientific claims.

+\emph{Fact-checking} -- a task in which the veracity of an input \emph{claim} is verified against a corpus of documents that \emph{support} or \emph{refute} the claim -- has been studied to combat the proliferation of misinformation in political news, social media, and on the web~\cite{Thorne2018FEVERAL,Hanselowski2019ARA}.
+However, verifying scientific claims poses new challenges to both dataset construction and effective modeling.
+While political claims are readily available on fact-checking websites and can be verified by crowd workers, annotators with extensive domain knowledge are required to generate and verify scientific claims.

+In addition, NLP systems for scientific claim verification must possess additional capabilities beyond those required to verify factoid claims.
+For instance, to verify the claim shown in Figure \ref{fig:teaser}, a system must have the ability to access scientific background knowledge, reason over increases and decreases in quantities or measurements, and make sense of specialized statistical language.

-In this paper, we introduce the task of scientific fact-checking.
-To facilitate research on this task, we construct \ours, a dataset of \numclaims scientific claims accompanied by scientific abstracts that support or refute each claim, and annotated with rationales justifying each support / refute decision.
-To curate this dataset, we use a novel annotation protocol that takes advantage of a plentiful source of naturally-occurring claims in the scientific literature -- \emph{citation sentences}, or \emph{``citances''} \cite{Nakov2004CitancesC}.
+In this paper, we introduce the task of scientific claim verification to evaluate the veracity of scientific claims against a scientific corpus.
+Table \ref{tbl:covid_example} presents some examples.
+To facilitate research on this task, we construct \ours, an expert-annotated dataset of \numclaims scientific claims accompanied by abstracts that support or refute each claim, and annotated with rationales \cite{Lei2016RationalizingNP} justifying each \supports\ / \refutes decision.
+To create the dataset, we develop a novel annotation protocol in which annotators re-formulate naturally occurring claims in the scientific literature -- \emph{citation sentences} -- into atomic scientific claims.
+Using citation sentences as a source of claims both speeds the claim generation process and guarantees that the topics discussed in \ours are representative of the research literature.
+In addition, citation links indicate the exact documents likely to contain evidence necessary to verify a given claim.